 The early stage of self-employment may be the most overwhelming, especially if you’ve left a traditional career in the workforce to start your own business or become self-employed.
 Right now, retirement is probably the last thing on your priority list, but there’s no better time to start considering your options.

-Don’t become dissuaded by contribution limits.
 Even if you can’t put in the cap amount on a retirement account, that doesn’t mean you should forego saving altogether.
 Instead, focus on saving what you can, when you can, especially in the early stages.

-Have money automatically withdrawn into your retirement account.
-Out of sight, out of mind, and then you don’t have to worry about it.
+It will be out of sight, out of mind, and then you don’t have to worry about it.

-Look into an individual 401(k).
 This is only an option if you have no employees.
 This is also the perfect account if your spouse hopes to contribute too.
 If you choose a Roth plan, you can also enjoy tax-free withdrawals once you hit a certain age, which is typically helpful when you’re self-employed.

-Consider stocks.
 Invest in your own company, but also consider other businesses in your industry, particularly if your own proprietorship has a hard year.
 You’ll diversify your portfolio and your assets.

-Talk to your financial advisor about rolling over previous savings.
 Depending on the amount of savings you have already accumulated in your retirement accounts, rolling your accounts over into a new, self-employed retirement plan might be more complex than you anticipated.
 Speak with your financial advisor about the best route to take, whether that includes investing the money or simply adding it to your current plan.

 Stage 2: Mid-Stage of Self-Employment